 List of Local SEO Needs

 These two accounts are the most important to appear in Google, Bing, and their map variants.
-Google My Business (GMB) and Bing Places are essentially a “Yellow Pages” listing for your business in Google, where you can post your address, your logo and other photos, a short description, phone number, hours of operation, and your website URL.
+Google Business Profile (GBP), formerly known as My Business (GMB), and Bing Places are essentially a “Yellow Pages” listing for your business in Google, where you can post your address, your logo and other photos, a short description, phone number, hours of operation, and your website URL.
 Customers can leave reviews (which you SHOULD respond, whether positive or negative).
 Your name, address, and phone number (NAP) should be the same across these two properties, and the uniformity of your NAP will continue to #2 for our local SEO guide.

 2. NAP (Name, Address, Phone Number) Listings